cvmfs-contrib/github-action-cvmfs/README.md

 - `cvmfs_ubuntu_deb_location`: Location from where to download the Ubuntu deb package of CernVM-FS.
 - `cvmfs_macos_pkg_location`: Location from where to download the masOS pkg package of CernVM-FS.
 - `cvmfs_config_package`: URL to the cvmfs config package to install.
+- `run_local_checkout`: Run the local checkout of the action and not the main repo code.
+Only used for testing and development of this action (needed in CI).

 # Optional Parameters Defaults
 All optional parameters are set to default to `''`(empty string).
 All variables that are set to this value are not propagated to `default.local`.
 The only exception to this are the following variables set to particular defaults: